-While the Z590 FTW WIFI Intel® controller will support a four drive RAID10 array, RAID10 can scale indefinitely provided the controller supports more drives.
+While the X570 FTW WIFI AMD controller can support up to an eight drive RAID10 array, RAID10 can scale indefinitely provided the controller supports more drives.
 Every pair of drives adds an additional mirrored node, which increases the theoretical number of failures the array can suffer before a loss of data occurs.
 However, an array can still fail due to both drives on a node failing.